fellrnr/Fellrnrs-RunScribe-ActiveLook/README.md

 # Fellrnr's modified ActiveLook DataField

-This is a modification of the ActiveLook DataField.
-I've added the configuration of the number of laps per interval, then shown the interval and recovery numbers rather than lap numbers.
-That's easier if you're doing large numbers of intervals.
-I've also replaced the time in the top left with the interval/recovery number.
-I added stride length based on pace and cadence to the available fields.
-The time the screen is frozen after a lap button press is now configurable (it was too long for very short intervals.)
+This is a further modification of the ActiveLook DataField.
+It's based on fellrnr/Fellrnrs-DataField-ActiveLook, but adds support for RunScribe pods